RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 2 - for each hour in year get count of crime rates

-3- for each district count number of different offence codes

-4- for each UCR part get count of offence code
+3- for each UCR part get count of offence code

-5- for each day for each hour get count of crimes
+4- for each day for each hour get count of crimes

-6- Fe 7tt counting values w unique w null l kol column
+5- Fe 7tt counting values w unique w null l kol column

-7- for ech day for each hour get count of shooting

-8- KNN
+6- KNN

-9- Remove NULL data, Fill columns that doesn't have value
+7- Remove NULL data, Fill columns that doesn't have value

-10- For each year for each offence code get crime rate
+8- For each year for each offence code get crime rate

-11- For each year for each month get crime rate
+9- For each year for each month get crime rate

-12- For each Month For each offence code get crime rate
+10- For each Month For each offence code get crime rate

 #### In Progress Tasks

+1- for each district count number of different offence codes

 #### Accomplished Tasks